 Find a range of UK acquirers and their contact details on our acquirers page

 There are two ways a merchant can accept a card transaction for purchases depending on where the cardholder is at the time.

 Traditionally, the majority of card transactions have been face-to-face where cardholders hand their cards to merchants to pay for their purchases; this is known as a card present transaction.

 Alternatively, there are an increasing number of purchases made where cardholders are not on the merchant's premises but are making a purchase using a remote channel e.g. buying over the telephone or internet.
 This is known as a card-not-present transaction and additional steps may be required to accept this kind of transaction.

-Merchant may find that their business plan starts with a shop which sells goods on the high street and they subsequently may want to add a remote sales channel or vice versa.
-In either case it is important to discuss these plans with an acquirer when applying for a merchant account.
+You may find that your business plan starts with a shop which sells goods on the high street and subsequently wanting to add a remote sales channel or vice versa.
+In either case it is important to discuss these plans with an acquirer when applying for your merchant account.